Understanding electricity meters

 Traditional electricity meters record the amount of electricity that has passed through the meter since it was installed.
 These are called accumulation meters.
 Your bills are based on the differences between meter readings, which are done every few months when a meter reader visits your property.

-Advanced digital meters (or smart meters) record the amount of electricity passing through the meter electronically.
+Advanced digital meters (smart meters) record the amount of electricity passing through the meter electronically.
 These are called interval meters.
 They can record electricity use every 30 minutes and transmit the data to the electricity distributor/retailer.
 This means no one needs to go to your property to read your meter.